MicrosoftDocs/sql-docs/docs/advanced-analytics/common-issues-external-script-execution.md

 As a workaround, you can enable the 8dot3 notation on the volume where SQL Server is installed and where R Services is installed.
 You must then provide the short name for the working directory in the R Services configuration file.

-1. To enable 8dot3 notation, run the fsutil utility with the *8dot3name* argument as described in [fsutil 8dot3name](https://technet.microsoft.com/library/ff621566(v=ws.11).aspx).
+1. To enable 8dot3 notation, run the fsutil utility with the *8dot3name* argument as described here: [fsutil 8dot3name](https://technet.microsoft.com/library/ff621566(v=ws.11).aspx).

 2. After the 8dot3 notation is enabled, open the RLauncher.config file and note the property of `WORKING_DIRECTORY`.
-For information about how to find this file, see [Troubleshoot data collection for machine learning](data-collection-ml-troubleshooting-process.md).
+For information about how to find this file, see [Data collection for Machine Learning troubleshooting](data-collection-ml-troubleshooting-process.md).

 3. Use the fsutil utility with the *file* argument to specify a short file path for the folder that's specified in WORKING_DIRECTORY.

-4. Edit the configuration file to use the short name for `WORKING_DIRECTORY`.
-Alternatively, you can specify a different directory for `WORKING_DIRECTORY` with a path that's compatible with the 8dot3 notation.
+4. Edit the configuration file to specify the same working directory that you entered in the WORKING_DIRECTORY property.
+Alternatively, you can specify a different working directory and choose an existing path that's already compatible with the 8dot3 notation.

 > [!NOTE]
 > This restriction has been removed in later releases.
 If you experience this issue, install one of the following: